111ufuiagcgboiua/LQ-YOLO/README.md

 # LQ-YOLO
 - '**Enhanced Two-wheeler Detection via Lightweight Cross-scale Feature Fusion Network (LQ-YOLO)**'
-  by Yingjin Zhang, Longyu Ma et al, The Visual Computer This paper mainly investigates the enhancement of the detection performance of two-wheeled vehicles through a lightweight detection framework and a multi-scale feature fusion module.
+  by Yingjin Zhang, Longyu Ma et al, The Visual Computer

 This is an improved model based on YOLOv7, designed for object detection of two-wheeled vehicles on roads.
+And mainly investigates the enhancement of the detection performance of two-wheeled vehicles through a lightweight detection framework and a multi-scale feature fusion module.

 ## Code
 The data used in this paper is from the MS COCO2017 and the Objects21-vehicle datasets.
 You can choose to use the dataset employed in this study, and you can also use the official datasets for joint verification.